Reconstruction in South Carolina: Politics

 South Carolina had the most representation of African-Americans in politics during the reconstruction period.
 Of the 234 total Black politicians 110 (47%) of them lived in Charleston, South Carolina.
 Another 70 of the remaining 124 were spread throughout the rest of the state.
 The term black, used to describe skin color, was used very loosely, since the census did not give a completely accurate definition of who that included.
 Black was used to describe those who had darker-color skin but may not have been African-American and may have been free even before the Civil War.
 The 234 black politicians included both black men who were freed before the war and those who had been slaves.
 Black politicians were usually associated with the Republican party, however, it was not unknown for them to associate with the Democrats.

 African-Americans and other colored politicians had a variety of reasons for entering politics.
 Life in the south for African Americans was not great and they sought a better life for themselves and their families.
 They were involved in politics to make change and obtain hope for themselves and others.
 One area that they were particularly concerned with was economics, due to their circumstances.

 Although politics was a great way to make a difference in the community, it wasn't the only way that a majority of African American politicians were involved in making change.
 There was a wide range and diversity.
 Politicians often held multiple responsibilities in other areas of government, while others had a big influence in their churches.

 Scalawags

-Many white southern politicians became Radical Republicans due to the need for a wider constituency, necessary in a democracy, after the Civil War.
-Appealing to the new wider population was a priority for continued service in public office.
+Scalawags was a derogatory term applied to white southerners who were involved in, and contributed to, Reconstruction laws.
+Many white southern politicians became Republican scalawags due to the high influx of African-American voters after the Civil War.
+Appealing to the new freedmen was a priority for continued service in public office.
 An example of this is Alexander Stuart Wallace.
-He had previously been a slave owner and a popular Democrat, prior to the Civil War.
+He had previously been a slave owner and a popular Democrat prior to the Civil War.
 In 1866 he voted against black codes.
-Then, in 1868, he joined the Republican party during the 1868 South Carolina Constitutional Convention.
-White supremacists saw Wallace as someone who flip-flopped on issues to stay elected.
-At the same convention, white southerner Thomas J. Coghlan fought to establish a hate-speech law, which would have prohibited racial slurs against African Americans.
+Then in 1868, he joined the Republican party during the 1868 South Carolina Constitutional Convention.
+Democrats saw Wallace as someone who flip-flopped on issues to stay elected.
+At the same convention, white southerner Thomas J. Coghlan fought to establish a hate-speech law which would have prohibited racial slurs against African Americans.
 Prior to the Civil War, Coghlan had not been an ardent supporter of black rights.